A forest in the Taconic range · North Berkshires · Massachusetts

 The garden will be small in footprint but deep in design — seven layers of productive planting, from canopy nut trees down to root crops, integrated with native medicinal species, seed-saving programs, and soil-building practices.

-Every planting decision is also a climate adaptation decision — and an act of tending that looks decades into the future.
+Every planting decision is also a climate adaptation decision — and a commitment that looks decades into the future.

 Go Deeper